-Co-requisites: Concurrent enrollment in PSY 131
+Co-requisite: Concurrent enrollment in PSY 131

-PSY 131 Introductory Psychology
+PSY 131 Introductory Psychology 3 Credit Hours

 Introduces elementary concepts and principles related to the scientific study of behavior and the mental processes of cognition and affective states.
 Variables examined include the history of psychology, the scientific method, theory, biological foundations, psychological processes related to cognition and affective states, developmental changes over time, and applications related to healthy and unhealthy personalities.